GiromettaMarco/brainlight-loader/README.md

 }
 ```

-Import the Brainlight engine into your JS:
+Import the Brainlight engine into your script:

 ```js
 import { Engine as BrainlightEngine } from 'brainlight-loader/lib/engine';
 ```

-Make a new engine instance and pass it your template directory by using the webpack ```require.context()``` function:
+Make a new engine instance and pass your templates directory to it by using the webpack ```require.context()``` function:

 ```js
 const brain = new BrainlightEngine({